njfrew/njfdyf/assignments/Sprint-5/README.md

 ## Technologies Used
 I used iOS and Swift to build this app in Xcode.
 I used iOS's Core Data for data persistence.
 I used Auth0 for the SSO, and I used CocoaPods to download and use it on my app.

+## EDIT
+You actually need to open the .xcworkspace version of the project in xcode for the app to run.
+So go to the file and click on the Note with SSO.xcworkspace and hit open with xcode and run it the same way I said above.